-Wireless display technology is quickly becoming prevalent, even standard infrastructure for meeting rooms and classrooms across the globe.
+Wireless display technology has become prevalent, even standard infrastructure for meeting rooms and classrooms across the globe.
 Making displays wirelessly accessible empowers the participants in a room to share information more freely and naturally, improving meeting results and productivity.

-So what is a wireless display?
+What is a wireless display?

 At the most basic level, wireless displays enable users to share content from a device to the display without being tethered to the display by way of a video cable.
 If you’ve ever walked into a conference room to give a presentation, you probably had to plug an HDMI or VGA cable into your laptop in order to show your presentation up on the main screen.
 Wireless displays cut the cable in conference rooms, enabling users to present on the main screen wirelessly.
-But as we discuss in the next section, wireless displays also do much more.

 What differentiates wireless display solutions?

 Consumer solutions are primarily used for streaming entertainment content like Netflix.
 These solutions are generally limited to one connected user at a time, and often have limited support for the various user device platforms, such as support for Apple AND Windows devices.
 A couple examples of these solutions include Google Chromecast and Apple TV.
 Ultimately these consumer products can be great for home/consumer use but usually aren’t the best solutions for meeting rooms or classrooms.

-On the other hand, enterprise wireless display solutions are productivity-focused and usually support a broader range of content (like business applications, presentations, etc.) as well as a broader range of user devices (like Windows, Apple, and Android).
+On the other hand, enterprise wireless display solutions are productivity-focused and usually support a broader range of content – such as business applications, presentations, videos, etc., as well as a broader range of user devices – including Windows, Apple, and Android.
 However even within the ‘productivity-focused’ category, there is a lot of distinction and variation between solutions in terms of features and the overall approach to wireless displays.

 How (and why) wireless display technology is changing the world.